 - It is possible to take courses outside the department at other FU's departments or at other universities at Berlin, namely UdK, HU and TU.
 Please note: There is no legal framework for this cooperation.
 So you have to ask the respective course instructor for admission.
 You need to state explicitly your status as FU incoming student.

 - Your academic performance will be graduated according to the European Credit Transfer Systems (ECTS).
 Note: One Credit Point is equivalent to one ECTS as both are rewarded for a workload of 30 hours.
 See for general information these pages of FU´s incoming service.

-- Your performance will be graduated in a modularised manner.
-One module always consists in two courses.
+- IMPORTANT: Your performance will be graduated in a modularised manner.
+One module consists in two courses.
 The specific requirements of the courses are to be found in the descriptions of the modules.
 As a general rule, only modules and no single courses can be evaluated.
-In both courses of each module participants will be expected to participate actively, which means one is to give a presentation or other forms of contribution to the discussion during the semester.
+Please note: This rule also applies to your possible minor subjects, i.e. courses at other institutes.
+If you study philosophy in the minor subject and your stay is organized by another institute, at Department of Philosophy only complete modules can be evaluated.
+In both courses of each module participants will be expected to participate actively, which means one has to give a presentation or other forms of contribution to the discussion during the semester.
 Only in one of the two there will be an examination in form of an essay or oral exam.

-- The Learning Agreements are to be sent to Tobias Wieland (at this address: firstname.lastname@example.org) to have them duly signed.
+- The Learning Agreements are to be sent to email@example.com to have them duly signed.
 Electronical processing via PDF is to be prefered.

-- All sorts of Confirmations of Stay/Arrival etc. are to be sent to International Office, Section Incoming Mobility in order to have them dully issued.
+- All sorts of Confirmations of Stay/Arrival etc. are to be sent to International Office, Section Incoming Mobility in order to have them duly issued.

-- The teaching staff is asked to evaluate the academic performances in a timely manner in order to allow the recognition of the ECTS points at the sending instituiton in time.
-If you need your ToR in time please indiciate the time pressure at an early stage.
+- The teaching staff is asked to evaluate the academic performances in a timely manner in order to allow the recognition of the ECTS points at the sending institution in time.
+If you need your ToR in time please indicate the time pressure at an early stage.